JaimeStill/synthesis-ritual/concepts/magic/synthesis-ritual/directory-readmes.md

 ## Purpose

 The `lab` directory serves as a workspace for testing, prototyping, and simulating ideas from the Synthesis-Ritual framework.
-It provides a controlled environment to validate concepts and develop artifacts through practical application.
+It provides a controlled environment to validate concepts through practical application.

 ## Structure